ferv3455/ferv3455.github.io/_cpp_primer/ch2-variables-and-basic-types.md

 >  - **For in-class initializers, we must either use copy initialization or list initialization (no direct initialization).** See section 2.6 for details.
 >  - We can supply a list of values only by using list initialization - **list-initializing will be preferred**.
 >    - If such constructors don't exist, it will fall back to direct-initializing with elements as arguments.
->    - **Initializer lists don't require all elements to be of the same type** - they may be used for direct initialization.
+>    - **Initializer lists don't require all elements to be of the same type** - they may be used for direct initialization. **This is different from the template `initializer_list`, which requires elements to be of the same type.**

 - A variable is **default initialized** without an initializer.
 The value depends on the type and where it is defined:
   - Built-in types: **variables defined outside of functions are zero-initialized**; those defined inside are **uninitialized - undefined**.
 Uninitialized variables have indeterminate values, which may cause errors hard to debug.